-Use this to pass the link juice to your most important pages by linking to them.
+Pass the link equity to your most important pages by linking to them.

-Build quality links with CTAs (call to actions) from your home page to each of your service pages.
+Build quality high-quality internal links with CTAs (calls to action) from your home page to each of your service pages.

 You’ll want to leverage that link power from your home page at the same time that you’re building external links to your inner pages.